UP: Rashtriya Lok Dal says it will also contest Assembly bye-polls alone after alliance breaks up

 The party’s state chief Masood Ahmad said he hoped that the ‘gathbandhan’ will remain intact.

 The Rashtriya Lok Dal announced on Wednesday that it will also contest the upcoming Assembly bye-elections to 11 seats in Uttar Pradesh alone, PTI reported.
 The Rashtriya Lok Dal was the third alliance partner in the “gathbandhan” for the Lok Sabha elections in Uttar Pradesh.
-The two others – Bahujan Samaj Party and Samajwadi Party – have also decided to contest the Assembly bye-elections alone.
+The two others – Bahujan Samaj Party and Samajwadi Party – have already decided to contest the Assembly bye-elections alone.

 Uttar Pradesh President of Rashtriya Lok Dal Masood Ahmad, however, expressed hope that the “gathbandhan” remains intact.
 “The Rashtriya Lok Dal will contest the UP assembly bye-polls on its own whenever they are held,” Ahmad told the news agency.
 Party chief Ajit Singh and his son Jayant Chaudhary will decide over the next few days on the number of seats that RLD will contest, he added.